windoze/autosub/README.md

 # Build (Metal auto-enabled on macOS, CPU on other platforms)
 cargo build --release

+# On macOS with Homebrew FFmpeg, you may need to specify the FFmpeg location:
+FFMPEG_DIR="/opt/homebrew/Cellar/ffmpeg/8.0.1" cargo build --release

 # Build with CUDA acceleration (NVIDIA GPU, requires CUDA toolkit)
 cargo build --release --features cuda
 ```

 The binary will be available at `target/release/autosub`.

+### Runtime Dependencies

+The compiled binary requires FFmpeg shared libraries to be available at runtime:

+- **macOS/Linux:** The FFmpeg libraries must be in the system library path (usually automatic if installed via package manager)
+- **Windows:** Ensure the FFmpeg DLLs are in your `PATH` or in the same directory as the executable

 ## Usage